Comuna 13 History – Medellins Street Art Capital

 The lack of opportunity for the people living there created a community with little hope of making a better life for themselves.

-The Civil War in Colombia played a huge role in Comuna 13 history.
-During the civil war in Colombia, right-wing and left-wing militant groups were fighting for control of the country.
+The civil war in Colombia played a huge role in Comuna 13 history.
+During this war, right-wing and left-wing militant groups were fighting for control of the country.

 Unfortunately, this conflict spilled over into Comuna 13.
 This was the first reason that Comuna 13 history was so violent for such a long time.

-This was terrible for residents as they had come to Medellin to escape the violence in the countryside.
+This was a terrible situation for residents as they had come to Medellin to escape the violence in the countryside.
 But unfortunately, it followed them to the city.

 Paramilitary organizations such as AUC fought for control of Comuna 13.
 They claimed to be fighting a political war against leftist guerillas.